EllieDuan/EllieDuan.github.io/lab_expectation.md

 **PI mentor style**

-I tailor my mentoring styles to each individual member in the lab and adjust over time as they need.
-The open and regular communication is the key.
+I usually tailor my mentoring styles to each individual member in the lab and adjust over time as they need.
+It is essential to have open and regular communication to make sure you have the support and training you need.

-not a lot of hierarchy, not micromanaged and allowed to get stuff done, and autonomous

 **Postdoctoral Researcher**